Behati Prinsloo Shares First Pic of Her and Adam Levine's Baby

-Behati Prinsloo Shares First Picture Her and Adam Levine's Baby as Maroon 5 Kicks Off Vegas Residency
+Behati Prinsloo Shares First Pic of Her and Adam Levine's Baby as Maroon 5 Kicks Off Las Vegas Residency

 Adam Levine and Behati Prinsloo Welcome Baby No. 3 After Cheatin…